isomerpages/enterprisesg-bgr/_global-ready-talent-programme/About the programme.md

 ---
 <p></p>
 <h2>Global Ready Talent Programme</h2>
-<p>Learning does not have to be confined only to the classroom.The Global
+<p>Learning does not have to be confined only to the classroom.
+The Global
 Ready Talent Programme(GRT) offers <strong>young talents</strong> access
 to local and overseas internships promising Singapore and international enterprises.</p>